“Stylish country hotel amidst Portugal's highest mountains, offering warm hospitality, great food and stunning hiking”

 Remember baby and child equipment may be limited or need pre-booking

-Food is available all day, with special mealtimes for kids and half portions of adult mains on offer for dinner (see Rates).
-There is a small kitchenette with microwave and blender and baby bottles can be warmed.
+Food is available on request, with special mealtimes for kids and half portions of adult mains on offer for dinner There is a small kitchenette with microwave and blender and baby bottles can be warmed.

 Kids Activities on site: